Welcome to the Goldman Lab

 Research:

 One major area of research is understanding the mechanisms by which networks accumulate and store information in working memory.
-Recent projects seek to build cellular resolution models of how multiple brain regions work together to store working memories.
+Recent projects seek to build cellular-resolution models of how multiple brain regions work together to store working memories.
 In one set of projects, we are combining data from cellular resolution recordings and perturbations of activity with detailed anatomy from connectomics to determine the mechanisms by which signals controlling the movements of the eye are mathematically integrated and stored.
 In a second set of projects, we are modeling how multiple cortical and subcortical structures work together to govern the accumulation of evidence in a decision making task.
 In a third set of projects, we are using the eye movement system to study the circuitry underlying cerebellar-mediated learning.
 Other projects in the lab include studying the cortical circuitry underlying binocular vision and the cortico-striatal circuit dynamics mediating songbird learning.

 Select Publications: